4gn3s/weatherStationCode/README.md

-Building a simple weather station with Raspberry Pi and Haskell
+# Building a simple weather station with Raspberry Pi and Python (in the future: Haskell)
 ###############################################################

 1. The setup